DevLung/DerLungRLE/README.md

 Color bytes without prefixed pxcount byte are also allowed and will be repeated once.

+If the last row of the image is incompletely defined in the file, the rest of it will be rendered as black pixels.

 ### Examples:

 5 white pixels: `10000101 01111111`